Market Environment Overview

 WinView’s issued or “allowed” patents cover but are not limited to the following:

-2. The synchronization of the second screen with a pre-recorded television program (i.e. all non-live programing) for any purpose.
+- The synchronization of the second screen with a pre-recorded television program (i.e. all non-live programming) for any purpose.
 Second screen synchronization is presently being done by every broadcast, satellite, and major cable network.
 This includes companion “tell me more” information, polls, games, i.e. anything related to the telecast:

-3. The synchronization of the second screen with TV commercials for any purpose such as targeting a companion video, providing more information, the awarding of points or prizes, coupons, asking questions, generating leads, etc. This Advanced Advertising segment is projected by Merrill Lynch to be a $14 billion segment:
+- The synchronization of the second screen with TV commercials for any purpose such as targeting a companion video, providing more information, the awarding of points or prizes, coupons, asking questions, generating leads, etc. In Europe this synchronized mobile and television advertising segment has scaled to $1 billion in its first year.

 8,149,530; 8,717,701; 8,699,168; 8,705,195; 8,659,848; 8,737,0048,659,848; 8,780,482